 The notorious mess of waste occupies about 1.5 million square kilometers (618,000 square miles), which is roughly three times the size of France, and contains 1.8 trillion pieces of plastic.

 The findings, published in Nature, also indicate that microplastics — which were thought to be one of the largest components of the “island” — comprise only about 8 percent of its mass.

 Using satellite imagery and nets to trawl the area, researchers found that most of the trash is large debris — like toys, plastic bottles, and abandoned fishing nets — ready to decompose into microplastic as well as some rubber and glass.

 “It’s just quite alarming, because you are so far from the mainland,” Laurent Lebreton, lead author and oceanographer, told the New York Times.“There’s no one around and you still see those common objects, like crates and bottles.”

 Plastic pollution is so widespread in our oceans that the United Nations launched its Clean Seas initiative in February 2017 to tackle the problem.
 Find out what you can do at www.cleanseas.org; tips include avoiding personal-care products with microbeads, rejecting plastic shopping bags and water bottles, and more.

 The Ocean Cleanup Foundation is also creating a mechanized system that can collect the larger pieces of debris into sections that could then be picked up by boats and recycled back on shore.

 8,000,000: Metric tons of plastic garbage that ends up in our oceans each year.

 5%: Percentage of postconsumer plastic recycled in the United States.
 The average American discards 185 pounds of plastic annually.

-This originally appeared as “Our Oceans’ Growing Garbage Islands” in the June 2017 print issue of Experience Life.
+This article has been updated.
+It originally appeared as “Our Oceans’ Growing Garbage Islands” in the June 2017 print issue of Experience Life.